Protecting Harassed Employees Throughout California

 No one should have to put up with sexual harassment in the workplace.
 Thankfully, the law concurs.
-By law, employers must take appropriate action to not only prevent sexual harassment, but also to take complaints seriously and conduct complete investigations when notified of an alleged incident.
+By law, employers must take appropriate action to not only prevent sexual harassment, but also to take complaints seriously and investigate thoroughly when notified of an alleged incident.

 Is There A Time Limit For Filing A Claim?

 Generally speaking, you have one year from when the incident or incidents occurred to file a claim with the DFEH.